LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

       :math:`0.0 <` ``eta`` :math:`\le 1.0`.

-.. c:function:: int KINSetEtaParams(void * kin_mem, realtype egamma, realtype ealpha)
+.. c:function:: int KINSetEtaParams(void * kin_mem, sunrealtype egamma, sunrealtype ealpha)

    The function :c:func:`KINSetEtaParams` specifies the parameters :math:`\gamma` and  :math:`\alpha` in the formula for :math:`\eta`, in the